kfattila/kfattila.github.io/pages/logistic_regression.md

 Logistic Regression and other discriminative methods learn features to distingush between the classes.
-The image below shows the how trained Logistic Regression makes decisions.
+The image below shows how the trained Logistic Regression makes decisions.

 ![Weights example](./images/logreg7.png)

-In the top row there are learned weights for each class.
-Next rows show an image from the test set of MNIST and element-wise product of the image and weights.
+In the top row, there are learned weights for each class.
+The next rows show an image from the test set of MNIST and the element-wise product of the image and weights.
-In those images we can see, which pixels are used to discriminate this class from other classes.
-Bright (positive) regions are the pixels which increase probabilty of the class and dark (negative) regions are pixels that deacrease
+In those images, we can see, which pixels are used to discriminate this class from other classes.
+Bright (positive) regions are the pixels that increase the class probability and dark (negative) regions are pixels that decrease the class probability.
+For instance, in case of 2, the classifier makes its decision based on the curve on the top, bottom and the tail

-In this particaular example we can see that in most cases (except 3,5 and 6) the sum of this product is the highest for the true class.
+(you can see that both in the weight matrix plot 2 and the product of input with 2 and the weights, which correspond to this class).
+Also, in this particaular example we can see that in most cases (except 3,5 and 6) the sum of this product is the highest for the true class.